flytbase/flytsim-docker/README.md

 <br/>

 * **My Linux device is installed with open source nouveau driver for Nvidia.
-How do I install Nvidia propreitary drivers?**
+How do I install Nvidia proprietary drivers?**

 If you are on Ubuntu, follow this [nvidia gpu install guide](https://help.ubuntu.com/community/BinaryDriverHowto/Nvidia) by Ubuntu.